nhuynh11/nhuynh11.github.io/index.md

 <a href="{{site.links.github.aquarium}}" target="_blank" rel="noopener noreferrer">Github Repository</a>

 ## Linear Program Tracker
 Personal project to track a linear workout program.
 Initially started to record my gym sessions.
 This is still a work in progress.
-Using Django, PostgreSQL, React.
+Using Django, SQLite3, React.

 <a href="{{site.links.github.aquarium}}" target="_blank" rel="noopener noreferrer">Github Repository</a>